dradamoids/Cosmos-RyanMyat/README.md

-# Cosmos-RyanMyat
+# Project Cosmos by Ryan Myat
-Cosmos is a space-themed shooter game inspired by Asteroids.
+*Cosmos* is a space-themed shooter game inspired by *Asteroids*.